bbtk421/c--course-work/README.md

 These are some small projects I made in C# and .NET Framework/Core.
 Through my studies I become familiar to proficient in Databases via SQL and Enitity and the creation of MVC applications.
+This repository has literally every assignment and challenge I have done during the C# course.

 ## Projects: